rafaelma/pgbackman/docs/manual.rst

 This type of backup takes copies of the files where the PostgreSQL saves the databases.
 There are several techniques that can be used to take physical backups and we are not going to explain them here.
-Check the *Chapter 24.
+Check *Chapter 24.
 Backup and Restore* of the PostgreSQL documentation for more information.

-The important thing is that some of these techniques together with the continuous archiving of write ahead log (WAL) files can be used to implement PITR (Point in time recovery) backups and achieve a full disaster recovery solution.
+The important thing with physical backups is that some of these techniques together with continuous archiving of write ahead log (WAL) files can be used to implement PITR (Point in time recovery) backups and achieve a full disaster recovery solution.

-There are several solutions out there that can be use for PITR backups, such as PITRTools, OmniPITR, and Barman.
+There are other solutions that can be used for managing PITR backups, such as PITRTools, OmniPITR, and Barman.

 Logical backups
 ---------------